kkane106/SpringBootTodoRest/README.md

 * Jackson/FasterXML

 ### Instructions
-The application uses the springboot-starter-web to run on an embedded Tomcat server.
-Which is configured to run on it's default port (8080).
+The application uses the springboot-starter-web to run on an embedded Tomcat server, which is configured to run on it's default port (8080).

 Springboot auto-magically builds the application when run from main, pulling in the desired starter dependencies (which in turn include the dependencies listed above).